 Your dog may be tempted to rifle through the neighbor's garbage in search of a treat, but don't let her!
 Food gone bad is no healthier for pets than it is for people.
 Dogs who eat garbage are at risk for bacterial food poisoning or irritation of the pancreas.
 Spoiled food may also contain toxic mold, which can cause vomiting, severe tremors, seizures, and death.

 We may think of bones as a wonderful treat for dogs, but the FDA paints a different picture.
 The agency warns that chewing on bones can injure the teeth, tongue, or mouth.
 Bones can also get stuck in the digestive tract, where they will have to be removed with surgery or an endoscope.
 If your dog likes to chew, ask your vet about safer alternatives.

 It can be hard to resist a dog that's begging at the table.
 You look into those big eyes and want to share your food with your pet.
 But rewarding your dog's barks or whines will only encourage more begging in the future.
 And then you can forget about quiet dinners with your family.
 If you want to share table scraps as an occasional treat, do it away from the table -- and use the food as a reward for good behavior.
 Also, some human foods can be toxic to pets.

 Feeding Cats Only Dry Food

 Cats have a low thirst drive by nature, so they may not drink enough to stay well hydrated.
-Feeding them only dry food compounds the problem and can put them at risk for urinary tract disorders.
-To promote a healthy bladder, some vets recommend canned foods, which are about 78 percent water.
+Chronically underhydrated cats could be at risk for urinary tract disorders.
+Encourage more drinking by adding a water fountain designed for cats.
+There is also a prescription food by Royal Canin (Urinary SO) that is a dry food that encourages pet to drink.
+Canned food is generally about 78 percent water and is a good option too, but not needed by every cat.
 A fluid-rich diet is particularly important for cats with a history of urinary tract problems.

 Giving Up a Cat During Pregnancy